PharkMillups/pharkmillups.github.com/_posts/2012-11-06-Month-One-For-Basho-TEs.md

 --

 Does this sound like a fun?
-Send and email to **mark@basho.com**.
+Send an email to **mark@basho.com**.
 We're hiring TEs in Boston, LA, Chicago, DC, Austin, and various other major cities.

 [Mark](http://twitter.com/pharkmillups)